EnayetHossain/RemoteRecruit/README.md

 ---

-## 📁 Project Structure

-src/
-├── components/
-├── hooks/
-├── assets/
-├── styles/
-├── pages/
-└── lib/

----

 ## ⚠️ Known Issues / Limitations

 ### 1. IntersectionObserver-based animations
 Scroll animations rely on IntersectionObserver and may behave inconsistently in older browsers.

-### 2. Frontend-only project
-No backend integration; data is static.

 ### 3. Animation performance
 Heavy animations may affect low-end devices slightly.

-### 4. Tailwind v4
-Uses newer Tailwind features that may change in future updates.

-### 5. Mobile UX
-Some animations are simplified on mobile for performance.

 ---